Cars 2: The Video Game

 Cars 2 (also known as Cars 2: The Video Game) is a 2011 racing game based on the 2011 film of the same name.
+It is the sixth video game in the Cars franchise.
 Originally announced at E3 2011, the game was released by Disney Interactive Studios on all major platforms in North America on June 21, 2011, and in Australia two days later.
 The game was released in Europe on July 22, 2011.
-Versions for the Nintendo 3DS and PlayStation Portable were released later that year in November.
+Versions for the Nintendo 3DS and PlayStation Portable were released later that year on November 1 and November 11, respectively.
 The game features an array of Cars characters competing in spy adventures, as well as racing.
 The game received mixed reviews from critics.

 Gameplay

-In Cars 2, a third-person racing game, players have a choice of 25 different characters and train to become world-class spies.
+Cars 2 is a third-person racing game.
+Players have the choice of 25 different characters and train to become world-class spies.
 As part of training, players participate in missions using high-tech gadgets, for example, to avoid enemies or slow them down.

 The game has three types of trophies: bronze, silver, and gold.
 Points are awarded at different values depending on what type of vehicle class players use.
 The game characters are divided into three weight-classes: heavy, medium, and light.
 Players can unlock new cars, tracks, and missions by collecting emblems.
 Drop-in/drop-out multiplayer modes support up to four players simultaneously.

 Synopsis

-Based on Pixar's computer animated film, Cars 2: The Video Game follows the exploits of car characters Lightning McQueen and Mater as they train in a secret facility known as CHROME, short for Command Headquarters for Recon Operations and Motorized Espionage.
+Based on Pixar's animated film, Cars 2: The Video Game follows the exploits of car characters Lightning McQueen and Tow Mater as they train in a secret facility known as CHROME, short for Command Headquarters for Recon Operations and Motorized Espionage.
 They are joined by British Intelligence agents Finn McMissile and Holley Shiftwell as they attempt to become the car-equivalent of spies.
 Several characters from the Cars 2 film appear, with additional characters from the first film and Cars Toons animated shorts available as downloadable content.

 Development

 The game was first shown to the public at E3 2011.
 It was also unveiled at the American International Toy Fair in New York City.
-According to a video interview on Game Line, John Day, the producer of the game, said they wanted to create a good family racing game and add a few things that perhaps no one has seen before.
+According to a video interview on Game Line, producer John Day said they wanted to create a good family racing game and add a few things that perhaps no one has seen before.
 Avalanche Software was working in close collaboration with Pixar artists to bring the humor and personality of the feature film to life.